qiscus/qiscus-sdk-rest/users.md

 ## Login or Register & Update Profile

-You can use this endpoint to create new user if it does not exist yet, or you can use this endpoint to update data of the user if they already exists
+You can use this endpoint to create new user if it does not exist yet, or you can use this endpoint to update data of the user if they already exists.
+You can send a extra data in user's data by using **extras** payload , such as you want to add user type, then you can put key as user_type and put your desired value.

 verb :
 `POST /api/v2.1/rest/login_or_register`